mattius459/runway_game/README.md

 If you don't want to come up with your own game idea, feel free to use one of [ideas](ideas.md) we provide you.

 ### **Daily Schedule**
+Sign up for 15min 1:1's with Emre using [this](https://calendly.com/emre-surmeli/15min?month=2023-05) calendly link

 Monday <br/>
 10am - 11am Review hour <br/>